-In 2004, the first year for which baseline data is available, the outlook for the CAI is 59.3%.
+In 2004, the first year for which baseline data is available, the result for the CAI was 59.3%.
 This score represents the average of respondents that agreed strongly or somewhat to the 11 statements that make up the index.
-With only one year of data, however, it is difficult to make reliable conclusions.
-It represents a good baseline but it is not enough to establish any trends or seasonality.
+While the 2005 outlook shows a small decrease, with only one year of data it is difficult to make reliable conclusions about what might be influencing this result.
+The 2004 figure represents a good baseline but it is not enough to establish any trends or seasonality.
 For this reason, ICBC will continue to track this measure in 2005, and will wait for further data before establishing specific targets in the future.
 A slow, phased-in approach will allow experience with the survey data to enable ICBC to set meaningful targets.